w3c/wcag3/informative/guidelines/help-and-feedback/feedback.md

 ## User needs
-* [TODO] I need to give feedback easily from every place where I get stuck.
+* As a person who is deaf, hard of hearing, or blind, or who has low vision, or a motor, speech, cognitive or learning disability, I need to be able to easily provide feedback wherever I get stuck.